Fios-Quest/YouTube-Scripts/src/space/newtype.md

 ### conclusion 2

-If you enjoyed this video don't forget to like and subscribe.
+If you enjoyed this video, don't forget to like and subscribe.

-Next time we're going to look at another way the type system can be leverage to make more rigourous code with the type-state pattern, hopefully I'll see you then!
+Next time we're going to look at another way the type system can be leveraged to make more rigorous code with the type-state pattern, hopefully I'll see you then!